bichngocdo/kpe/README.md

 Step 1: Compute document frequency

 As a statistical-based KPE method, TF-IDF relies on statistics of data, *document frequency*.
 An example of how to compute document frequency can be seen in [example_compute_df.py](example_compute_df.py).
-As a good practice, document frequency should be computed *less strict* than when using it.
+Document frequency can be computed *less strict* than when using it.
 For example:

 - The maximum size of *n*-grams, ``n`` can be set to ``5`` for document frequency computation, and ``3`` for KPE.
 - Filtering *n*-gram by stopword can be disabled for document frequency computation (``stopwords=False``) and enabled